sund0g/multi-docker/README.md

 			> The warning notifies that all the EC2 instances that are part of the application will be restarted so the update will take effect.
 		8. Click the **Confirm** button

+#### Lesson 145

-13. Set environment variables such that the containers in the Elastic Beanstalk instance know how to communicate with the RDS and ElastiCache services, (the same as was done in **docker-compose**)
+* Set environment variables such that the containers in the Elastic Beanstalk instance know how to communicate with the RDS and ElastiCache services, (the same as was done in **docker-compose**)
 	1. Navigate to the **Elastic Beanstalk** dashboard (probably still there from step 12)
 	2. Select **Configuration**
 	3. Click **Modify** at the bottom of the **Software** card